russell/fairy-slipper-migration/api_doc/blockstorage/v2-tags.rst

    and context.

 .. swagger:tag:: volume-api-v2-volumes-actions
-   :summary: Volume actions (volumes, action)
+   :synopsis: Volume actions (volumes, action)

    Performs actions for a specified volume.
 Extends the size, resets statuses for, sets image metadata, or removes image metadata from a volume.

 .. swagger:tag:: ext-backups
-   :summary: Backups (backups)
+   :synopsis: Backups (backups)

    A backup is a full copy of a volume stored in an external service.
    The service can be configured.
 The only supported service is Object